openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 ### Dynamic Shapes in Outputs

-Examples above handle correctly case when dynamic dimensions in output may be implied by propagating of dynamic dimension from the inputs.
+Examples above handle correctly the case when dynamic dimensions in output may be implied by propagating of dynamic dimension from the inputs.
 For example, batch dimension in input shape is usually propagated through the whole model and appears in the output shape.
 The same is true for other dimensions, like sequence length for NLP models or spatial dimensions for segmentation models, that are propagated through the entire network.

-Whether or not output has dynamic dimensions can be examined by querying output partial shape after model read or reshape.
+Whether output has dynamic dimensions or not can be examined by querying output partial shape after model read or reshape.
-The same is applicable for inputs.
+The same is applicable for the inputs.
 For example:

 @sphinxtabset